zkBob/zeropool-console/README.md

 `deposit-shielded-permittable-ephemeral <amount> <index>` deposit some tokens from the internal ephemeral address (permit scheme)

-`direct-deposit <shielded address> <amount>` send tokens to the pool directly to receive it on the specified zkAddress
+`direct-deposit <shielded address> <amount> [times]` send tokens to the pool directly to receive it on the specified zkAddress.
+Specify `times` numeric value to repeat the operation several times

 `transfer-shielded <shielded address> <amount> [times | +]` move shielded tokens to the another zkBob account (inside a pool).
 You can specify `times` numeric value to repeat the operation several times ***OR*** enter the multitransfer mode with adding `+` sign at the end of the command